-- The HbA1c assay is an accurate, precise measure of chronic glycaemic levels and correlates well with the risk of diabetes complications. - The HbA1c assay has several advantages over laboratory measures of glucose. - Diabetes should be diagnosed when HbA1c is ≥ 48 mmol/mol.
+- The HbA1c assay is an accurate, precise measure of chronic glycaemic levels and correlates well with the risk of diabetes complications. - The HbA1c assay has several advantages over laboratory measures of glucose. - Diabetes should be diagnosed when HbA1c is \geq 6.5%.
 Diagnosis should be confirmed with a repeat HbA1c test.
-Confirmation is not required in symptomatic subjects with plasma glucose levels ≥ 11.1 mmol/l. - If HbA1c testing is not possible, previously recommended diagnostic methods (e.g. FPG or two-hour OGTT, with confirmation) are acceptable. - HbA1c should not be used to diagnose diabetes in certain circumstances, namely: pregnancy; children, young people or anyone following a type 1 presentation pattern; others in whom onset may be very recent, such as pancreatic injury; haemoglobin gene defects that affect red cell turnover and other causes of haemolysis. - HbA1c testing may be indicated in children in whom diabetes is suspected but the classic symptoms and a casual plasma glucose ≥ 11.1 mmol/l are not found.
+Confirmation is not required in symptomatic subjects with plasma glucose levels ≥11.1 mmol/l. - If HbA1c testing is not possible, previously recommended diagnostic methods (e.g. FPG or 2 hour OGTT, with confirmation) are acceptable. - HbA1c testing is indicated in children in whom diabetes is suspected but the classic symptoms and a casual plasma glucose \geq 11.1 mmol/l are not found.